Deepcryptodive/aave-data-service/README.md

 This Data Service was initially developed to be used in conjugation with [Spark Nexus](https://github.com/Deepcryptodive/spark-nexus), but it can also be run stand-alone.

+_Note: for an Aave-exclusive Data Service, see the [following branch](https://github.com/Deepcryptodive/spark-data-service/tree/aave-nexus)._

 ## Features

 - Aggregates and serves market data from Spark Lend.